 Figure 14 depicts subject disposition.
-To date, two patients dosed with INB-200 injection remain alive.
-Patient 001 lived to 15.6 months and died due to complications related to the treatment of a pancreatic cyst and not due to progression of GBM.
-Patients 001 and 004 had progressive disease, which occurred beyond their expected median time to progression.
-Patient 003 remains on study with stable disease at 11 months post resection.
-Of the untreated patients enrolled, two of three have died due to progression of disease.
+To date, all three subjects dosed with INB-200 injection remain alive with the longest now beyond 14.5 months.
+Subjects 001 and 004 had progressive disease, which occurred beyond their expected median time to progression.
+Subject 003 remains on study with stable disease at nine months post resection.
+Of the untreated patients, two of three have died due to progression of disease.